United States Regiments & Batteries > New York < 57th New York Infantry Regiment

 1862

-March 10 Advance on Manassas, Va. attached to 3rd Brigade, 1st Division, 2nd Army Corps, Army of the Potomac
+March 10 Advance on Manassas, Va. attached to 3rd Brigade, 1st Division, 2nd Corps, Army of the Potomac

 March 14-16 Reconnaissance to Cedar Run